Two Girls on Broadway: Production

-The film was Joan Blondell's first film for MGM.
+The film was Joan Blondell's first film for Metro-Goldwyn-Mayer.
 By the time of production, Lana Turner was hailed 'The Girl They're All Talking About!
 Lovely Lana, America's Blonde Bonfire, in her hottest, most daring role!'
 Being in the middle of a highly publicized career, Turner was in the position to demand top billing, even though she was less experienced than her co-stars.

+Principal photography for Two Girls on Broadway began in January 1940.

+Release

+Two Girls on Broadway was released theatrically in the United States on April 19, 1940.

+Home media

+The film was made available on DVD by the Warner Archive Collection on August 23, 2010.